nasa/trrac/manuscripts/2023_liver_ilangovan/README.md

-# Translational Radiation Research (TRRaC) - Spaced Out Data No More: Genomic Harmonization Meets Machine Learning in Murine Livers
+# Translational Radiation Research (TRRaC) - Harmonizing Heterogeneous Transcriptomics Datasets for Machine Learning based Analysis to Identify Spaceflown Murine Liver-specific changes

 The purpose of this repository is to provide the necessary code to perform our analysis and generate figures necessary for our the publication *Harmonizing Heterogeneous Transcriptomics Datasets for Machine Learning based Analysis to Identify Spaceflown Murine Liver-specific changes*.